chromium/chromium/docs/ios/build_instructions.md

 the XCTest module too.
 It must match the pattern:
 `${prefix}.gtest.${test-suite-name}-module`.

+### Entitlements

+PartitionAlloc-Everywhere is now enabled by default on iOS builds.
+When running on a real device you will need to set the `com.apple.developer.kernel.extended-virtual-addressing` entitlement.

 ### Other applications

 Other applications like `ios_web_shell` usually will require mobile provisioning